-Across the four insurers that offer individual market plans in the South Carolina exchange, the average approved rate change for 2021 is a decrease of 1.48 percent.
-The insurers will implement the following average pre-subsidy rate changes:
+Across the four insurers that offer individual market plans in the South Carolina exchange, the average approved rate change for 2021 was a decrease of 1.48 percent.
+The insurers implemented the following average pre-subsidy rate changes:

 - Bright: Average rate decrease of 0.05% (Bright had initially proposed an average rate decrease of 2.04 percent; Bright has 5,754 policyholders—member count is likely higher—according to SERFF filing BRHP-132335829)